 Don't describe algorithms by showing the first two or three iterations and then writing “and so on”.
 Similarly, don't try to prove something by demonstrating it for a few small examples and then writing “do the same thing for all n”.
 Any solution that includes phrases like “and so on”, “etc.”, “do this for all n”, or “repeat this process” automatically gets a score of zero.
 Those phrases indicate precisely where you should have used iteration, recursion, or induction but didn’t.

-Declare your variables.
-Whenever you use a new variable or non-standard symbol for the first time, you must specify both its type and its meaning, in English.
-When you describe a DFA or NFA, you must specify the purpose of each state in English.
+Explain what you're doing.
+Whenever you introduce a new abstract object, you must explain in English what it means.
+When you describe a graph, you must specify in English the purpose/meaning of each vertex and edge.
 Whenever you describe an algorithm, you must specify in English precisely what problem your algorithm is trying to solve.
 Whenever you give a recurrence, you must describe in English precisely what function the recurrence is supposed to compute.
-Any solution that contains undeclared variables automatically gets a score of zero.

-In particular, when you describe an algorithm/recurrence with input parameters, you must explicitly describe the meaning of those parameters and exactly how the output of your algorithm/recurrence depends on them.
+In particular, when you describe a function/algorithm with input parameters, you must explicitly describe the meaning of those parameters and exactly how the output of your function/algorithm depends on them.

-We are not asking for an additional English explanation of your algorithm, but a complete specification of the problem your algorithm is solving.
+We are not asking you to separately explain your algorithm line by line in English; rather, we want a complete specification of the problem that your algorithm is solving.
 Describe how to use your algorithm, not just how it works.